-8 Foods to Treat Inflammation
+8 Foods to Help You Treat Inflammation

 The topical application of ginger can help ease burns.
 When you consume it in a natural or medicinal form, it can help reduce the inflammation and swelling that occur after exercise or the joint pain that comes with other medical conditions.

-But you can create a balance for your body by eating a diet rich in foods that help combat free radicals and toxins that lead to inflammation, including the eight foods discussed in this article.
+But you can create a balance for your body by eating a diet rich in foods that help combat the free radicals and toxins that lead to inflammation, including the eight foods discussed in this article.
 Keep reading for a list of eight foods that can help naturally treat inflammation.

-Blueberries and other berries contain antioxidants that fight free radicals but which can also help you control inflammation.
-By adding blueberries or other berries to your daily diet, you may help mediate a marker of inflammation known as TNF-alfa.
+Blueberries and other berries contain antioxidants that fight free radicals.
+Because of this, they can also help you control inflammation.
+And so, adding blueberries or other berries to your daily diet, may help you control a marker of inflammation known as TNF-alfa.You may also like:

-Legumes, in general, are great sources of botanically based anti-inflammatories known as phytonutrients, and soybeans have been proven to help manage inflammation (they reduce the amount of reactive protein C, which initiates swelling.
+Legumes, in general, are great sources of botanically based anti-inflammatories known as phytonutrients.
+Furthermore, soybeans have been proven to help manage inflammation; they reduce the amount of reactive protein C, which initiates swelling.

-Additionally, it can help reduce the joint pain associated with chronic inflammation disorders, osteoarthritis and rheumatoid arthritis.
+Additionally, it can help reduce the joint pain associated with chronic inflammation disorders, osteoarthritis, and rheumatoid arthritis.
 While science has yet to identify what makes ginger so powerful and effective as an anti-inflammatory treatment, most believe the presence of gingerol, the active ingredient in the plant, is the reason.

 Much like blueberries, cherries, are a potent treatment for inflammation and swelling.
-Cherries are rich not only in anthocyanins (a type of fit nutrient) and also in anti-inflammatories.
+And so, cherries are rich in anthocyanins (a type of fit nutrient) and also in anti-inflammatories.